John Haviland

-John Haviland (15 December 1792 – 28 March 1852) was an English-born American architect who was a major figure in American Neo-Classical architecture, and one of the most notable architects working from Philadelphia in the 19th century.
+John Haviland (December 15, 1792 – March 28, 1852) was an English-born American architect who was a major figure in American Neo-Classical architecture, and one of the most notable architects working from Philadelphia during the nineteenth century.

 Biography

-Born 15 December 1792, at Gundenham, near Wellington, England, Haviland was apprenticed in 1811 to a London architect.
-In 1815 he unsuccessfully pursued an appointment to the Russian Imperial Corps of Engineers.
+Born December 15, 1792, at Gundenham, near Wellington, England, Haviland was apprenticed in 1811 to a London architect.
+In 1815, he unsuccessfully pursued an appointment to the Russian Imperial Corps of Engineers.
 In Russia, however, he met George von Sonntag and John Quincy Adams, who encouraged him to work in the United States.
 He arrived in Philadelphia in 1816, and soon established himself as one of the few professional architects in the city.

 By 1818, Haviland produced a book, The Builder's Assistant, which appeared in three volumes over several years.
 This publication was one of the earliest architectural pattern books written and published in North America, and likely the first to include Greek and Roman classical orders.